 Financial Indicators: Data from FTSE100, as well as oil prices and gold prices.Jump to full report >>

 The FTSE-100 tracks the share-prices of the 100 largest companies listed on the London Stock Exchange.
-Despite some turbulence following the EU Referendum result, the index hit a series of highs from October 2016 and closed at twelve successive record highs between December 2016 and January 2017.
+Despite some turbulence following the EU Referendum result, the index closed at twelve successive record highs between December 2016 and January 2017.
 This is the index’s longest run of successive all-time peaks since its inception in 1984.
-More recently the index passed 7,500 for the first time in May 2017 and closed at another record high on 22 May 2018.
+More recently the index passed 7,500 for the first time in May, reaching another record high on 22 May 2018.
 The index's value has moderated since but rallied follwing the general election - the index rose just over 4% in in the week following 12 December 2019.

 Commons Briefing papers SN05207